 - If planting transplants, dig a hole as big as the root ball.
-Then place the plant, making sure the stem base is level with the soil.
+Then place the plant, ensuring the stem base is level with the soil.
 Do not bury the stem.

-Okra is a prolific producer.
+Okra is a prolific and fast producer.
+You will have to keep up with it as soon as it starts blooming.
 The flower turns into a fruit one day after blooming.
 Harvesting the fruit or the seed pod depends on personal preference and variety.
 The young and short okra pod is more tender and less fibrous and seems to be the choice of most cooks.

-Some varieties do produce small pods, but the most common ones can reach six inches long.
+Some varieties produce small pods, but the most common ones can reach six inches long.
 The key is to check on the plant daily, as okra can grow overnight.
-Pick them as soon they reach your desired size.
+Pick them as soon they reach the desired size.
 Also, the more you pick, the more production there will be.

 Some Okra varieties can get as tall as 12 feet.
-For some of us, that may be too high to reach the harvest.
-Instead, cut the top of the plant to encourage side shoots to grow.
-This will make the plant bushier, sturdier, and the harvest will be more at one’s reach.
+However, that may be too high for some of us to reach the harvest.
+So instead, cut the top of the plant to encourage side shoots, making the plant bushier and the harvest at one’s reach.

 A word of caution

-Okra stem, leaves, and pods contain little spines and when picking a sticky substance is secreted.
+Okra stem, leaves, and pods contain little spines; when picking, they secrete a sticky substance.
 To some people, like me, that may cause some skin reactions.
 Wearing long sleeves and gloves may spare you the discomfort.
 You can also rub some comfrey leaves on your itchy skin for relief.